Nov 28, 2007

 In 2000, Pakistan liberalized its investment policy.
 Housing was one of the sectors that were given priority status.
 National ownership requirements for investments in the housing sector were removed.

 Rental income tax is quite low in Pakistan

-Rental Income: Gross rental income is subject to income tax tax at progressive rates.
+Rental Income: Gross rental income is subject to income tax tax at progressive rates, up to 15%.

 Capital Gains: Capital gains realized from selling real property are not taxable in Pakistan.

 Inheritance: There are no inheritance taxes in Pakistan.

 Residents: Residents Residents are taxed on their worldwide income at progressive rates, up to 15%.

 Total transaction costs are around 8% in Pakistan.
 The buyer pays 4% capital value tax, 2% stamp duty, 1% registration fee, and 1% property transfer tax.